 Do you remember what made you anxious when you were originally considering joining our Machu Picchu group departure?

-Being someone who always starts as the wallflower in unknown surroundings, the biggest anxieties were wondering if I’d (a) get along with my travel companions and (b) can I have fun if I don’t?
-The thing to remember that it’s a new situation for everyone, even those traveling as a couple or with friends.
+Being someone who always starts as the wallflower in unknown surroundings, the biggest anxieties were wondering if I’d (a) get along with my travel companions and (b) can I have fun if I didn’t get along with them?
+The thing to remember is that it’s a new situation for everyone, even those travelling as a couple or with friends.
 So it’s rare people aren’t going to be friendly.
 You just need to be yourself and open to all sorts of people.

-On the Mekong River cruise I travelled solo, but splurged on a single occupancy.
+On the Mekong River cruise, I travelled solo but splurged on single occupancy.
 Despite staying in my own room, I made the most friends on this trip.
 In fact, all of us still chat on Facebook.

 Is that the best option for you?
 Solo occupancy…

-I do like it, but mostly because of the freedom it provides – staying out late, the option to have a guest in at port of call. [laughs]
+I do like it, but mostly because of the freedom it provides – staying out late, and the option to have a guest in at the port of call. [laughs]

 But it all comes down to price sensitivity.
 I don’t think those who play roommate roulette should be afraid.